rifankurnia/arc-chatpdf/README.md

 - **Multi-modal support**: Extend to images, tables, and other content types
 - **Authentication**: Add user management and access controls
 - **Performance monitoring**: Real-time metrics and alerting
+- Routing improvement when switching between document RAG and web search within a single thread
+- Use better embedding models with better chunking strategy

 ### Research Directions